thankcreate/power-fsm-viewer/README.md

 ```

-The commented `// fsm-config:{}` lines indicate the file-scoped setting.
+The commented `// fsm-config:{}` lines indicate the file-scoped attributes.
-The inline parameters like `color` and `style` are state/event-scoped
+The inline attributes like `color` and `style` are state/event-scoped
-For all the config and inline parameters:
+For all the config and inline parameters: [Attributes](https://github.com/thankcreate/power-fsm-viewer/wiki/Attributes)

 The above example used the naming convention of `initial/events/callbacks` from [fsm-as-promised](https://github.com/vstirbu/fsm-as-promised), but you can also use `init/transitions/methods` from [javascript-state-machine](https://github.com/jakesgordon/javascript-state-machine)